ahmetsenturk/masters-thesis/content/evaluation.typ

   stroke: 0.5pt + black,
   radius: 3pt
 ) <preference-v2_1>
+\

-The onboarding wizard is the biggest change we introduced comparing to the first version, which works a "guided tour" for students to understand the each dimension of the preference configuration (see @preference-v2_2).
+The onboarding wizard is the most significant change we introduced compared to the first version, which works as a "guided tour" for students to understand each dimension of the preference configuration (see @preference-v2_2).

 #outlined-figure(
   "../figures/preference-component/preference_v2_2.png",